Motivation

 move(a,b) = typeof(a)(a.x+b.x, a.y+b.y)

-x = [PositionF64(rand(), rand()) for _ in 1:100]
+δx = [PositionF64(rand(), rand()) for _ in 1:100]

-y = [VaguePosition(rand(), rand()) for _ in 1:100]
+δy = [VaguePosition(rand(), rand()) for _ in 1:100]

 Giving fields of a composite type an abstract type does not really solve the problem of the compiler not knowing the type.
 In this example, it still does not know, if it should use instructions for Float64 or Int8.
+From the perspective of generating optimal code, the definition of LessVaguePosition and VaguePosition are equally uninformative to the compiler as it cannot assume anything about the code.
+However, the LessVaguePosition will ensure that the position will contain only numbers, hence catching trivial errors like instantiating VaguePosition with non-numeric types for which arithmetic operators will not be defined (recall the discussion on the beginning of the lecture).

-``julia struct LessVaguePosition x::Real y::Real end
+struct LessVaguePosition

-z = [LessVaguePosition(rand(), rand()) for _ in 1:100]; @benchmark reduce(move, z) nothing #hide
+δz = [LessVaguePosition(rand(), rand()) for _ in 1:100]

-All structs defined above are immutable (as we have seen above in the case of `Tuple`), which means that one cannot change a field (unless the struct wraps a container, like and array, which allows that).
+All structs defined above are immutable (as we have seen above in the case of Tuple), which means that one cannot change a field (unless the struct wraps a container, like and array, which allows that).
 For example this raises an error

-a = LessVaguePosition(1,2) a.x = 2
+a = LessVaguePosition(1,2)

-If one needs to make a struct mutable, use the keyword `mutable` before the keyword `struct` as
+If one needs to make a struct mutable, use the keyword mutable before the keyword struct as

-julia mutable struct MutablePosition x::Float64 y::Float64 end
+mutable struct MutablePosition

 In mutable structures, we can change the values of fields.

-a = MutablePosition(1e0, 2e0) a.x = 2; a
+a = MutablePosition(1e0, 2e0)

 The difference can be seen from